Galway to Derry to Portstewart Ireland Road Trip

 We find Rick’s at Portstewart, and although he is renovating, he has a couple of people staying.
 It is not cheap.
 Way more expensive than the south.
 I get the feeling the north is more expensive than the Republic, despite what people tell us.

 However, we are happy for a room.
-We have an en-suite and a cosy room to ourselves
+We have an en-suite and a cozy room to ourselves

 The joy of having a vehicle is we have food.
 So I head to the kitchen to cook dinner.
 Wi-fi is only downstairs, so my son sits, and I get cooking and chatting in the kitchen.
-Cooking your own meals is a real saving when long term travelling – that is for sure.
+Cooking your own meals is a real saving when long-term traveling – that is for sure.

 All in all, I am pretty pleased we are this far north.
 Wow, what a long day that was, and we sure packed a lot in.
 Shame we have to go so fast, but we only have the car for 7 days, so we do the best we can.